excile2127/DarknessFalls/README.md

 [Andrew Moreno](https://www.linkedin.com/in/andrew-moreno/)

 ## Version History
+* 0.2
+    * Completion of the Torch System
+        * Includes Messenger System for both the Torch Controller and the Torch Radius Scripts
+    * Moved Camera Script's Update to Late Update to prevent jittering
+    * Changed background sprite clones to have the same parent
+        * Might expand on this in the future to create a parent object for the original and clones
+    * Miscellaneous script organization
 * 0.1.2
     * Script-Controlled Lighting
     * Basic Torch Management
     * Passive Torch Loss
     * Double Action Torch Loss
-    * Miscellaneous Script Organization
+    * Miscellaneous script organization
-    * Miscellaneous Bug Fixes
+    * Miscellaneous bug fixes
-    * NOTE: New scripts currently uncommented, but will be on the next commit
 * 0.1.1
     * Static Lighting
-    * Temporary Sprites Placed for Sky and Treeline
+    * Temporary sprites placed for Sky and Treeline
 * 0.1
     * Initial Commit
     * Player Movement, Camera Control, and Dynamic Backgrounds